Extraltodeus/Uncond-Zero-for-ComfyUI/README.md

 If you set it at more than one during the creation and use a shorter conditioning it will generate noise while spamming the CLI.

 So what this node does is simply allow you to set the desired context length.
-If you conditioning is longer it will crop it.
+If your conditioning is longer it will crop it.
 If it is shorter it will concatenate an empty one until the length is reached.

 ## interrupt on NaN